-The Manager has in place an internal audit function supported by CL’s Internal Audit Department (CL IA) which reports directly to the AC and administratively to the CEO.
-The AC is of the view that the internal audit function performed by CL IA is adequately resourced and has appropriate standing within CRCT Group.
+The Manager has in place an internal audit function supported by CL’s Internal Audit Department (CL IA).
+The primary reporting line of CL IA is to the AC.
+The AC has carried out a review and is of the view that the internal audit function performed by CL IA is adequate, effective and independent.
 CL IA plans its internal audit schedules in consultation with, but independently of, Management and its plan is submitted to the AC for approval prior to the beginning of each year.
 The AC also meets with CL IA at least once a year without the presence of Management.
-CL IA has unfettered access to the Manager’s documents, records, properties and employees, including access to the AC.
+CL IA has unfettered access to the Manager’s documents, records, properties and employees, including access to the AC, and has appropriate standing within CRCT Group.

 To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
 For instance, CL IA staff who are involved in IT audits are Certified Information System Auditors and members of the Information System Audit and Control Association (ISACA) in the USA.
 The ISACA Information System Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.

 CL IA identifies and provides training and development opportunities for its staff to ensure that their technical knowledge and skill sets remain current and relevant.

 (D) SHAREHOLDER RIGHTS AND RESPONSIBILITIES

 Principle 14: Companies should treat all shareholders fairly and equitably, and should recognise, protect and facilitate the exercise of shareholders’ rights, and continually review and update such governance arrangements.